dilawar/birdsong/index.markdown

 repository_url: http://github.com/dilawar/birdsong
 ---

-This rotation project done at NCBS Bangalore does the following:
+This cython application __chidiya__ (चिड़िया) -- Hindustani for bird -- is a work in progress.
+It claims to do the following:

-- Read recorded songs stored in `aiff` file format.
+- Read recorded bird-songs (`aiff` file format).
-- Extract `notes`.
+- Extract `notes` and store them in XML file.
+- Process stored notes in an XML file and cluster them according to temporal variation.
+It calls them song.